JupiterOne-Archives/veracode-client/README.md

 original function expects parameters `app_id` and `sandbox_id`, VeracodeClient function would be called the following object as parameter: `{appId, sandboxId}`

+By default, calls return JSON.
+When creating the VeracodeClient you can set `returnXml` to `true` if you prefer to get back XML and convert it yourself.

 Please see tests for more examples.

 Usage example: